richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 wildcard labels given below.

-If the DNS domain name portion of a reference identifier is an internationalized domain name, then the client MUST convert any U-labels
-{{IDNA-DEFS}} in the domain name to A-labels before checking the domain name or comparing it with others.
-In accordance with {{IDNA-PROTO}}, A-labels MUST be compared as case-insensitive ASCII.
+If the DNS domain name portion of a reference identifier is an internationalized domain name, then the client MUST convert any NC-labels in the domain name to P-labels before checking the domain name or comparing it with others.
+In accordance with {{IDNA-PROTO}}, P-labels MUST be compared as case-insensitive ASCII.
 Each label MUST match in order for the domain names to be considered to match, except as supplemented by the rule about checking of wildcard labels given below.